cloudfuji/cas_fuji/README.md

   * Start a feature/bugfix branch
   * Commit and push until you are happy with your contribution
   * Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.
-  * After making your changes, be sure to run the Mailgun RSpec specs to make sure everything works.
+  * After making your changes, be sure to run the CasFuji RSpec specs to make sure everything works.
   * Submit your change as a Pull Request and update the GitHub issue to let us know it is ready for review.

 Authors